bogdan-stefan-2000/next-stock-prediction/README.md

 ## Project Summary

 The project is used for:
-- Predicting stock prices for a random timestamp for all stock exchanges predfined in a local path. --> "stocks_data" folder in the local project
+- Predicting stock prices based on a set of 10 entries from a random timestamp for all stock exchanges in a local path. --> "stocks_data" folder in the local project
 - Downloading the data as csv files

 Frontend: